-Our response variable was algal abundance (algal biomass, AFDM m-2), measured at the conclusion of each block.
-We used linear mixed effects models (Zuur et al. 2009) to test the response of algal abundance to variation in consumer abundance and consumer biomass.
-Using a step-down model fitting procedure, we selected the best-fit model based on Akaike Information Criteria (AIC) and visual inspection of model residuals (Zuur et al. 2009).
-Our initial models included the response variable algal abundance, the predictor variables tadpole and mayfly abundance or biomass, and covariates for enclosure siltiness, light intensity, duration of experimental block, lake, and block number.
-We included an interaction term between consumers, because of the potential for tadpoles to either facilitate or interfere with mayfly grazing.
-To meet the assumption of normality of residuals, we log transformed algal biomass.
-We compared models that included random intercepts (for block and for lake), random slopes for consumer effects in different lakes, and allowed variance to differ among experimental blocks, lakes, and levels of mayfly and tadpole abundance (Zuur et al. 2009).
-To account for within-lake variability in algal abundance, we calculated a second response variable “location-within-lake controlled algal abundance”, by subtracting algal abundance in enclosures from the algal abundance on location-within-lake control tiles (e.g. AFDMlocation-within-lake control – AFDMenclosure), and we repeated the analyses.
+Log-transformed algal biomass (as AFDM m-2) at the end of each time block for each enclosure was used as the response variable.
+I used linear mixed effects models (Zuur et al. 2009) to test the response of algal biomass to manipulated variation in consumer abundance and consumer biomass.
+Using a step-down model fitting procedure, we selected the best-fit model for the dataset based on Akaike Information Criteria (AIC) and visual inspection of model residuals (Zuur et al. 2009).
+Our initial models included the response variable algal abundance, the independent variables tadpole and mayfly abundance or biomass and their interaction effects, and covariates for underlying siltiness, light intensity, duration of time block, lake, and block number.
+I compared the performance of models that included random intercepts (for block and lake), random slopes for consumer effects in different lakes, and consideration of different variances among time blocks, lakes, and levels of mayfly and tadpole abundance (Zuur et al. 2009).
+To account for within-lake variation in algal biomass, we calculated a second response variable by subtracting algal biomass in each enclosure from algal biomass on control tiles in the nearby small bag which excluded grazers, then repeated analyses using this response variable.

-To examine the effect of intraspecific or interspecific competition on mayfly size, we calculated the per-enclosure average mayfly lengths for just the mayflies used in the last block.We fit those averages to generalized least squares models.
-These models included predictor variables tadpole abundance, mayfly abundance, block, and a lake and mayfly species interaction, and allowed the variance of mayfly length to differ across the gradient of tadpole abundance and between mayfly species.
-Our model selection procedure was the same as that described above.
+To examine the effects of intraspecific and interspecific competition on mayfly size, I measured the lengths of just the mayflies used in the last time block.
+In this analysis, I used generalized least squares models with average mayfly length per enclosure as the response variable, tadpole and mayfly abundance as independent variables, and time block as a categorical covariate, including the lake by mayfly species interaction effect and considering differences in mayfly length variances across tadpole abundances and between mayfly species.
+Our model selection procedure was the same as described above.

-To examine potential effects of intraspecific or interspecific competition on tadpole body size, we calculated per-enclosure average predicted tadpole AFDM.
-We used these averages as the response variable in linear models which included predictor variables tadpole abundance, mayfly abundance, lake, block, and a tadpole abundance by lake interaction.
-We included this interaction because preliminary plots suggested that the slopes of the relationship between tadpole biomass and abundance differed in each lake.
-Our initial models allowed for random intercepts and allowed variances in tadpole biomass to differ with respect to block.
-We tested for normality of residuals of models of tadpole biomass data using a Shapiro-Wilk normality test, and graphically evaluated normality and heterogeneity of variances among levels of tadpole abundance, lake, and block.
-We used a model selection procedure like that described above.
+To examine the potential effects of intraspecific or interspecific competition on tadpole body size, I used average tadpole AFDM per enclosure per time block as the response variable in linear models that included the independent variables tadpole and mayfly abundance, the categorical covariates lake and block, and a tadpole abundance by lake interaction effect.
+I included this interaction effect because preliminary plots suggested that the slopes of the relationships between tadpole biomass and abundance differed between lakes.
+Initial models allowed random intercepts and block differences in the variances of tadpole biomass.
+We tested for the normality of residuals of models of tadpole biomass by using a Shapiro-Wilk normality test and by graphically evaluated normality and heterogeneity of variances among levels of tadpole abundance, lake, and block.
+Our model selection procedure is described above.